dissojak/Artifex/readme.md

 # MERN Application & Authentication with JWT

-NOTE : This documentation presents an overview of the authentication (Auth) module and its associated screens.
+NOTE : This documentation presents an overview of Artifex webApp with an authentication (Auth) module and its associated screens.

 This is an app for a MERN stack application with authentication.
 This is for a SPA (Single Page Application) workflow that uses the [Vite](https://vite.dev) Build tool.